 witnessed, is lodged with the Celebrant of your choice no later than

-ONE clear calendar month prior to the wedding date. eg. If the ceremony
+ONE month before the date of the marriage. eg. If the ceremony

 that your Celebrant is advised immediatly of and changes to your address

 details or any other circumstances that have occured after you have

 forwarded your completed Notice of Intended Marriage form.

 You can open the NOIM form in Acrobat Reader if you have it installed.

 The NOIM form can be either downloaded or completed "On Line" and